This summer, CACR and Wonderlab hosted the "Codemakers and Codebreakers" cybersecurity virtual workshop June 21-25.

-Can't make it to this year's camp, but want to stay in touch?
+Couldn't make it to this year's camp, but want to stay in touch?
 You can also sign up below for more information on the Security Matters Cybercamp.

 Frequently Asked Questions

-In March, the camp planners decided to hold the camp online over the popular video conferencing software Zoom.
 There will be no in person component to the camp.
 Some exercises that require in person attendance such as computer data forensics, lock picking, the data center tour, and social engineering have been adjusted accordingly to work within an online setting.

 No. However you will need to be a resident of the United States.